 This management's discussion and analysis of financial condition and results of operations is intended to provide information to help you better understand and evaluate our financial condition and results of operations.
-We recommend that you read this section in conjunction with our Financial Statements and Notes to Financial Statements and with our Annual Report on Form 10-K for the year ended December 31, 2007.
+We recommend that you read this section in conjunction with our unaudited condensed financial statements and accompanying notes included under Part I, Item 1 of this Quarterly Report and our financial statements and accompanying notes in our Annual Report on Form 10-K for the year ended December 31, 2007.